Game-theoretic approach to H\"{o}lder regularity for PDEs involving eigenvalues of the Hessian: Introduction

 \subsection{Method of the proof}

-To the best of our knowledge, there are no prior works studying local regularity of DPPs or games related to fully nonlinear PDEs involving eigenvalues of the Hessian.
 Although the ideas behind the proof of our main theorem stem from games, we do not use methods from stochastic game theory.
 Instead, our starting point is the coupling method introduced by Luiro and Parviainen \cite{luirop18} in the context of tug-of-war games.
 However, a direct application of their method does not seem to work in our case, so we need a new type of coupling, which is the main novelty of this work.

 To give an idea of the proof, for simplicity we will discuss a special case $\alpha_1= \alpha_n = \frac 12 $, in which case the DPP \eqref{dpp2} can be written as

 The starting point of the coupling is to define a $2n$-dimensional game related to the DPP.
 Notice that the function $g:\, \Omega\times \Omega\rightarrow \R$ given by can be written as a solution of a suitable DPP in $\R^{2n}$ as follows,